azproduction/lmd/README.md

 *Note*
  - if you are using function-modules you have to name your require as require at that moment...
  - sandboxed module under CC will accept an object as require with coverage functions instead of undefined
+ - LMD cannot apply code coverage on async modules now (in future versions only)

 Stats server
 ------------